underscoreio/essential-slick/src/pages/joins.md

 # Joins and Aggregates {#joins}

+Wrangling data with joins and aggregates can be painful.
+In this chapter we'll try to ease that pain by exploring:

-In this chapter we'll learn about the different styles of join available to you, including implicit, explicit,inner,outer and zip.
+* different styles of join (implicit and explixit);
+* different ways to join (inner, outer and zip);
-We'll round the chapter off with a quick look at aggregate functions and grouping.
+* aggregate functions and grouping.

 ## Implicit Joins

+The SQL standards recognize two styles of join: implicit and explicit.
+Implicit joins have been deprecated, but they're common enough to deserve a brief investigation.

-We have seen an example of implicit joins in the last chapter.
+We have seen an example of implicit joins in the last chapter:

 ~~~ scala
 val q = for {